memfault/interrupt/_drafts/gdbundle.md

 having a package manager.

 The Vim community has taken these ideals to heart.
-Vim began as a tiny text editor and has grown into a 800 lbs. gorilla that's still light on it's toes.
+Vim began as a tiny text editor and has grown into a 800 lb. gorilla that's still light on its toes.
 It didn't get there alone though.
 It has a multitude of plugin managers, thousands of easily installable plugins, a growing contributor base (and Neovim), and it's all configured by a simple `~/.vimrc` configuration file.